fariasmateuss/star-race/.github/CONTRIBUTING.md

 - ```Style``` formatting, no code change.
 - ```Doc``` changes to documentation.
 - ```Test``` adding or refactoring tests; no production code change

+Remember to:

+- Capitalize the subject line.
+- Use the imperative mood in the subject line.